ismanf/golang-design-patterns/README.md

 ### Template
 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm structure.

+### Memento
+Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

 ## Concurrency patterns
 Pattenrs for concurrent work and parallel execution in Go.